Venafi/terraform-provider-venafi/examples/aws_elb/README.md

-# Configuring secure application delivery using AWS ACM and the _Venafi Provider for Hashicorp Terraform_
+# Configuring secure application delivery using AWS ACM and the _CyberArk Certificate Manager Provider for Hashicorp Terraform_

-In this example, we'll show you how to better secure application deliver using _Venafi Provider for Hashicorp Terraform_ with AWS ACM and ALBs.
-Adding Venafi enable you to manage certificates more securely as part of the TLS termination process on your load balancer.
+In this example, we'll show you how to better secure application deliver using _CyberArk Certificate Manager Provider for Hashicorp Terraform_ with AWS ACM and ALBs.
+That will enable you to manage certificates more securely as part of the TLS termination process on your load balancer.

 ## About this example

-In this example, we use Terraform's _intrastructure as code_ automation process with the _Venafi Provider_ to generate and install certificates within AWS ACM as part of SSL Termination on AWS ALB for load balancing web traffic.
+In this example, we use Terraform's _intrastructure as code_ automation process with the _CyberArk Certificate Manager Provider_ to generate and install certificates within AWS ACM as part of SSL Termination on AWS ALB for load balancing web traffic.

-### About retrieving a certificate using the _Venafi Provider for Terraform_
+### About retrieving a certificate using the _CyberArk Certificate Manager Provider for Terraform_

 > **BEST PRACTICES** In general, be careful when using self-signed certificates because of the inherent risks of no identity verification or trust control.
 The public and private keys are both held by the same entity.
 Also, self-signed certificates cannot be revoked; they can only be replaced.
 If an attacker has already gained access to a system, the attacker can spoof the identity of the subject.
 Of course, CAs can revoke a certificate only when they discover the compromise.